-Azure Active Directory (Azure AD) is a cloud-based multi-tenant directory and identity service.
-This reference architecture shows best practices for integrating on-premises Active Directory domains with Azure AD to provide cloud-based identity authentication.
+Microsoft Entra ID is a cloud-based multi-tenant directory and identity service.
+This reference architecture shows best practices for integrating on-premises Active Directory domains with Microsoft Entra ID to provide cloud-based identity authentication.

-For simplicity, this diagram only shows the connections directly related to Azure AD, and not protocol-related traffic that may occur as part of authentication and identity federation.
-For example, a web application may redirect the web browser to authenticate the request through Azure AD.
+For simplicity, this diagram only shows the connections directly related to Microsoft Entra ID, and not protocol-related traffic that may occur as part of authentication and identity federation.
+For example, a web application may redirect the web browser to authenticate the request through Microsoft Entra ID.
 Once authenticated, the request can be passed back to the web application, with the appropriate identity information.

 For additional considerations, see Choose a solution for integrating on-premises Active Directory with Azure.